aneiriondo/ices-taf-wiki/Example-data-records.md

 assessment, specify the location of the file as the `source` of the data record.
 The file is held in the [ices-taf/doc](https://github.com/ices-taf/doc) repository and is called reportTemplate.docx.
-This is done by creating the following metadata record in `DATA.bib`
+This is done by creating the following meta-data record in `DATA.bib`

 ``` r